Sernior/deterministic-concurrency/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Concurrency testing often poses challenges due to the non-deterministic nature of threads and synchronization mechanisms.
-The DeterministicConcurrency library aims to address these challenges by providing a tools to create and manage deterministic concurrency scenarios, enabling precise and reliable testing.
+The DeterministicConcurrency library aims to address these challenges by providing tools to create and manage deterministic concurrency scenarios, enabling precise and reliable testing.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>